xinshuzou/xinshuzou92.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, welcome to my personal academic page!
 # Biography

-I graduated with a Bachelor degree in Material Science and Engineering from Nanjing University of Aeronautics and Astronautics in 2015; then took a joint Master program in Optical Engineering from the China Academy of Engineering Physics and the University of Science and Technology of China in the next 3 years.
-During 2018–2022, I worked as a PhD candidate in the School of Material Science and Engineering at Shanghai Jiao Tong University.
-After that, I moved to work as a PhD researcher in the Department of Structural Engineering at the Norwegian University of Science and Technology.
+I am a researcher with a strong background in Material Science and Engineering.
+My academic journey began with a Bachelor’s degree from Nanjing University of Aeronautics and Astronautics in 2015.
+I then pursued a joint Master’s program in Optical Engineering from the China Academy of Engineering Physics and the University of Science and Technology of China, completing it in 2018.From 2018 to 2022, I was a PhD candidate at the prestigious School of Material Science and Engineering at Shanghai Jiao Tong University.
+Currently, I am advancing my research as a PhD researcher in the Department of Structural Engineering at the Norwegian University of Science and Technology.

+# 🐦 Research and Expertise
+My research passion lies in the fascinating world of materials science, with a specific focus on:

+- Surface Sciences, including Low Adhesion Surfaces for Water, Ice, and Hydrate;
+- High Strength Ceramics, such as  MAX Ceramics;
+- Two Dimensional Materialsby Selective Etching Methods, such as MXene for HER;
+- Optic Silica Coating by Sol-Gel Method;
+- 3D Printed Materials including Metal, Polymer and Ceramics;

-I am proficient in the operation of equipment utilized in the characterization of structures and properties in my research, including STEM, HRTEM, SEM, XRD, FT-IR, Raman, AFM, UV-vis-NIR, FIB, and the analysis of TEM, STEM, and SEM images of nanomaterials.
-I am skilled in integrating the understanding of nanomaterials' properties with their nanostructure at the atomic level.
+I am adept at operating advanced characterization equipment such as STEM, HRTEM, SEM, XRD, FT-IR, Raman, AFM, UV-vis-NIR, and FIB.
+My expertise extends to the detailed analysis of TEM, STEM, and SEM images of nanomaterials, allowing me to integrate an understanding of their properties with their nanostructures at the atomic level.

-My current research interests include the development and evaluation of anti-hydrate and anti-icing surfaces with both deposition-suppressing and super-low adhesion properties.
-I've co-authored more than 16 papers in international journals.
+Currently, my research is focused on developing and evaluating anti-hydrate and anti-icing surfaces, aiming to create materials with both deposition-suppressing and super-low adhesion properties.

+I've co-authored more than 18 papers in international journals.
+On this page, you will find detailed information about my research projects, publications, and upcoming events or presentations.
+Whether you are a fellow researcher, student, or simply someone with an interest in materials science, I hope you find the content here engaging and informative.

+Please feel free to reach out if you have any questions or would like to discuss potential collaborations.

 # 🔥 News